gunnysis/again_java_studying/README.md

 ## Explain 10th Directory
 - It's code that used object array type variables.
 - It used static function on staticex package.
 ---
+## Explain 11th Directory
+- How to use and define the inheritance class.
+- How to use the method hiding concept.
+---